THE UNCULTURED

 Another year has passed and it’s been a busy one.
 We celebrated 3 years of working together and spent only 6 days physically in the same room as each other - how’s that for remote work-wifery!

-In 2023 we worked with this bloomin wonderful group of folks...in alphabetical order: Amy Pennington, Brian Lobel, Creative Newhaven, Duckie, Malik Nashad Sharpe and Xavier de Sousa.
+In 2023 we worked with these bloomin wonderful folks...in alphabetical order: Ames Pennington, Brian Lobel, Creative Newhaven, Duckie, Malik Nashad Sharpe and Xavier de Sousa.

 We finally shared the results of a few long-term self-led projects: Producing Liveness in Interesting Times, OPEN DOORS: The Real Cost of Artist Led Spaces with East Street Arts and 2 Environmental Responsibility resources with Arts Council England.
 Special shout out to Sarah Ferrari who did the gorgeous design for all of them.